shanishemesh/project_MemoryGame/README.md

 # project_MemoryGame
+Peliz download all the files
-The file must be downloaded --> open the file -->
+--> open the file
+--> ran the file index